Ammonia pollution: Policy

 The European Union has had two policies in place since 1999 to prevent ammonia pollution.
 These include the Gothenburg Protocol (1999) and the Directive on Integrated Pollution Protection and Control (1999).
 The National Emission Ceilings Directive was also put into effect in 2001 by the EU to further reduce NH3 emissions.
 The Gothenburg Protocol was revised in 2012 to set new, stricter, ceiling limits on ammonia until 2020 and to include all EU-27 countries.
 The United Kingdom in particular has announced that they plan to cut emissions by 16% by 2030, however no new policies have been enacted.
-Other countries like China and the United States acknowledge ammonia as a pollutant, but have no policies in place to regulate it.

 Ammonia pollution regulations mainly focus on mitigation through better farming practices.
 One suggested change is keeping manure and fertilizer in large storage tanks to prevent runoff and volatilization into the air.
 Another strategy involves feeding livestock diets less dense in protein.
 This would result in less nitrogen proteins (including ammonia) ending up in manure.
 A final idea is using less urea and ammonium based fertilizers which are prone to volatilization into ammonia.